-Group/individual Characteristic Interest or concern Proposed strategy d) HEF benefits, and how they can share their concerns/feedback regarding health access, service quality and HEF.
+Group/individual Characteristic Interest or concern Proposed strategy d) HEF benefits, and how they can share their concerns/feedback regarding health access, service quality and HEF. d) Project billboards and other media will be planned in venues that are easily accessible by, and visible to, these groups.
 IP Community a) Improved access to quality health services and reducing out of pocket expenses (OOPE) for healthcare. b) Knowing about the ID Poor process and expanded HEF benefits. b) The proposed strategy for IP engagement may need to consider how best to communicate messages that are targeted for the IP due to language barriers and low literacy levels. c) Accessing better health services with health providers who can speak IP languages and who have a basic understanding about IP cultures. c) Individuals fluent in IP languages should support the selection of VHSG and HCMC in IP communities.
 Project Information, Education and Communication (IEC) materials and methods will be targeted towards the IP community. d) The timing of renovation/ construction of health facilities and how it will affect them. d) IP Community members are informed about the construction activity by respective PHD/OD/HC/HCMC including timeline of construction and how it will affect them PwD a) Information about how to access health and rehabilitation services including physical accessibility to health service, IDPoor scheme and how to access it.
 They will have an interest in HEF benefit packages at each level of the health system and how to access the HEF. a) In addition to the above strategy mentioned for poor households and IP, the plan proposes use of local authorities such as village chiefs to inform communities about the HEF and the project and to liaise with Disabled Person Organization (DPOs) in relevant project consultations and meetings.